Facepunch/chippy-docs/docs/tutorials/unit.md

 }
 ```

+!!! tip
+	Holding the ++h++ key will show the current state of a unit.

 ### Charging Patterns

 When you want a unit to shoot a pattern, usually you'll **charge** it from their core or another part.
 This will cause the part to glow and look in the pattern direction as it leads up to firing.